Nakisa Bidarian: Personal life

 Bidarian was born on January 12, 1978 in Iran, raised in various countries.
-His family left Iran whilst he was a child due to the Iraq war, telling The Independent.
-"My older brother had the potential of being drafted into the military at age 12; they were sending kids to walk over landmines."
+His family left Iran whilst he was a child due to the Iran–Iraq War.

 As a child, Bidarian lived in the UK, Canada, and the USA, however Bidarian left New York City, saying he didn't enjoy living there, citing that "it felt like everyone there was hustling", and that "I like money [...] but I’m not a hustler".

-Bidarian has one child with wife Vanessa Milde, an Australian fashion model, the child was expected in June 2016.
+Bidarian has one child with wife Vanessa Milde, whom Bidarian married on August 31 2015.
+Milde is an Australian fashion model, and their child was expected in June 2016.